MarkMoHR/Handwriting-Number-Classification/README.md

 1. Modify the paper into a standard A4 paper
 1. Segmentation of the numbers in order:
     - Convert into binary image
-    - Divide the source image into sub-image (each sub-image contains a line of numbers)
+    - Use vertical histogram to divide the source image into sub-image (each sub-image contains a line of numbers)
     - Foreach sub-image, implement dilation to thicken the number (and join the broken ones)
     - Foreach sub-image, use connected-component_labeling algorithm to divide the single number: https://en.wikipedia.org/wiki/Connected-component_labeling